ZTF20aajnksq (AT2020blt): A Fast Optical Transient at $z \approx 2.9$ With No Detected Gamma-Ray Burst Counterpart: Comparison to GRB Afterglows

 To make a direct comparison to afterglows in the literature with breaks \citep{Zeh2006,Kann2010,Wang2018} we fit the light curve using a conventional smooth broken power law, modifying it to take into account the fact that we do not know the burst time $t_0$:

 In Equation~\ref{eq:beuermann}, $m(t)$ is the apparent magnitude as a function of time, $n$ parameterizes the smoothness of the break (where $n=\infty$ is a sharp break), $\alpha_1$ is the power-law index before the break, $\alpha_2$ is the power-law index after the break, $t_b$ is the time of the break, and $m_c$ is the magnitude at the time of the break assuming $n=\infty$.
-Note that the original equation also includes terms for the underlying supernova and the host galaxy, which we take to be zero---a reasonable assumption given that we do not observe any flattening in the optical light curve.
+Note that the original equation also includes terms for the underlying supernova and the host galaxy, which we take to be zero---a reasonable assumption given that we do not observe any flattening in the optical light curve and the SN would not be detectable in our optical observations at this redshift.

 First we fit Equation~\ref{eq:beuermann} to the $r$-band light curve, because it has the most extensive temporal coverage and we cannot necessarily assume constant colors across the optical light curve.
-Using the Levenberg-Marquardt algorithm implemented in \texttt{scipy} we find $m_c = 20.99 \pm 5.01$, $t_0 = 2458876.69\pm0.42$, $t_b=1.00\pm1.84\,$d, $\alpha_1 = 0.52 \pm 2.81$, $\alpha_2 = 2.59 \pm 0.26$, and a smoothing parameter that is very poorly constrained (large error bars).
+Using the Levenberg-Marquardt algorithm implemented in \texttt{scipy} we find parameters that are very poorly constrained: $m_c = 20.99 \pm 5.01$\,mag, $t_0 = 2458876.69\pm0.42$, $t_b=1.00\pm1.84\,$d, $\alpha_1 = 0.52 \pm 2.81$, $\alpha_2 = 2.59 \pm 0.26$.
 The fit has a reduced $\chi^2/\nu=3.6/\nu$ where $\nu=1$ is the number of degrees of freedom (number of data points minus number of fitted parameters).